Photo Credit of Stacey Nemour: Ed Zabel

 flexibility.
 If you do my courses wholeheartedly with an open mind, don’t skip

-anything and follow my attention with critical game changing details you will
+anything and follow all my game changing details you will

 increase your flexibility every time you press play!

 Also read : Stretches For Sitting All Day

 How long should I spend stretching daily to increase flexibility?

 fast safely and effectively by doing a comprehensive flexibility training

 program for a solid hour to an hour and 45 minutes per session.
 That is how

 long my flexibility courses and private sessions usually go for 1 hour and ½ -